albhilazo/checklist/README.md

     width:     '100%',          // Width value for the label, not the list
     height:    '300px',         // Max height before displaying a scrollbar

-    onChange: function(e, $chlist, onChangeParams) {},  // Callback when an item is checked/unchecked
+    onChange: function(event, $chlist, onChangeParams) {},  // Callback when an item is checked/unchecked
     onChangeParams: {},                                     // Extra parameters that will be passed to 'onChange'

     labelAll:      'All',       // Text displayed for all checked
     labelFiltered: 'Filtered',  // Text displayed for some checked
     labelNone:     'None',      // Text displayed for none checked
-    labelLinks:    'Links',     // Text displayed if 'type'='links'
+    labelLinks:    'Links',     // Text displayed if type:'links'

     debug: false                // If enabled, the plugin will output any error or log message that occurs });